NOAHE Health Economics Graduate (Internship) Award (University of Alberta)

 - Verification of student status (from beartracks)

-In the aforementioned cover letter, please include the following details: (1) training and/or experience in the areas of health economics theory or practice, applied research, and/or health; (2) current program of study; (3) current area of research (must address a current policy issue); and (4) relevance of the internship to your career goals.
+In the aforementioned cover letter, please include the following details: (1) training and/or experience in the areas of health economics theory or practice, applied research, and/or health; (2) current program of study (must be enrolled in an accredited Master Degree program focusing on health economics, from the Department of Economics, Faculty of Medicine, or School of Public Health); (3) current area of research (must address a current policy issue); (4) relevance of the internship to your career goals; and (5) identify the support of an academic advisor with an academic appointment at the University of Alberta.

 We thank all candidates for their interest, however, only candidates selected for an interview will be contacted.